SAP/ui5-tooling/docs/pages/Configuration.md

 In UI5 Tooling, a project is typically identified by the configured `name`.
 It must be unique and should ideally follow a namespace scheme like `organization.product.project` for UI5 projects or `ui5-task-heavy-boulder` for extension-projects.

-The `name` property of **projects defining Specification Version 3.0 and above** must satisfy the following conditions:
+The `name` property of **projects defining Specification Version 3.0 and higher** must satisfy the following conditions:

 * Must be at least 3 characters long
 * Must be no longer than 50 characters
 * Must contain lowercase characters only
 * Must contain alphanumeric characters, dash, underscore and period only
-    - Exception: `@` and `/` are allowed at certain positions as explained below
+    - Exception: The `@` and `/` characters are allowed at certain positions as explained below
-* Must start with an alphabetic character or an `@`-character
+* Must start with an alphabetic character or an `@` character
-* If it starts with an `@`-character, it must contain exactly one forward-slash `/`
+* If it starts with an `@` character, it must contain exactly one forward slash `/`
-    - This is aligned with the npm concept for package scopes
+    - This is aligned with the npm concept for package scopes, for example `@org/lib.name`
-    - e.g. `@org/lib.name`

 #### copyright